 For the paper cone version: take a regular piece of paper and roll it into a cone with a small opening at the bottom (about a half inch).
 Make sure the cone will sit securely on the rim of the jar with no gaps and the bottom will not reach the liquid.
 Supposedly this cone will allow the flies in, but not out.
 I am not really sure how this works and it seems totally unnecessary to me.

-For those of you who just can’t bear the guilt of killing, there are catch and release methods available.
+For the vegans in the crowd, fear not.
+You don’t actually have to kill the fruit flies.
+There are catch and release methods available.
 The same basic method applies, but you will want to choose a bait that won’t drown the little guys.